saliWd/distance/ProjectNotes.md

 # Project documentation

 Github project distance.
 This file contains some general documentation about the different parts of this project:
-1. bluetooth beacon: HolyIOT (transmitter)
+1. bluetooth transmitter: HolyIOT (beacon)
 1. bluetooth receiver: PicoW with micropython
 1. display: standard LCD display from waveshare
+1. casing: wooden block
 1. website
 1. (currently obsolete) android app

+# TODO
+1. casing: wooden casing not suitable for more than one or two devices.
+Styrofoam for prototyping?
+3d printed casing for the future.
+Haptic feeling of wooden brick however is luxurious though
+   1. Better suited usb cables? (bend on micro-USB side?, short length, USB-C instead of USB-A connector (thinner)) [LinkA](https://fpvframe.ch/fpvx/product/usb-c-to-micro-usb-cable/ CHF10 (+5.- shipping))
+1. website, project documentation, maybe also e.g. kickstarter to promote the thing.
+Start in friends circle first...

 ## Bluetooth-Beacon
 using Holyiot Bluetooth-Beacons (aliexpress, ~CHF 8.-), do have a NRF52810 chip inside